techtalkdc/Open-Governance/topics.md

 * Presenter Blog: https://johnjonesfour.com/
 * Presenter image to include on Meetup.com: https://johnjonesfour.com/img/headshot.png
 * Audience Skill Level: All Skill Levels
+* Requirements: A/V, room setup
+* Code of Conduct: I have read, understand, and agree to follow the Tech Talk DC Code of Conduct.

 ## Accepted Topics